richardschoen/RpgOpenSource/README.md

 ```

 # JSONYYAJL1 RPGLE Example (Renamed version of JSON1)
 The **JSONYAJL1.RPGLE** sample requires the YAJL library available from Scott Klement's web site.
-It also requires Python script: **pyreadwebpage.py**
+It also requires Python script: **pyreadwebpage.py** to be placed in IFS folder: **/rpgopensource**.
+Feel free to tweak as desired.

+Scott Klement YAJL Site

 http://www.scottklement.com/yajl